santoshCRM/Manage-Solution/README.md

-# Dynamics CRM Entity Security role
+# Dynamics CRM Entity Manage Solution
 Xrmtoolbox has made Dynamics CRM developer life easy.
 I have created a plugin for Xrmtoolbox user.
 With the help of this plugin:-

-1. Download list of all security role.
-2. Show list of all users and team for selected security role based on selected business unit.
-3. Show list of all security role based on selected entity.
+1. Retrieve Solutions
+2. Make a Copy of Solution
+3. Delete Solution
-4. Export result in Excel.
+4. Export Solution to folder
+5. Export Solution list to excel
+6. Publish All Customization.